wyang342/http-server-two/README.md

 This might make more sense when we see the implementation in a little bit.
 First, let's quickly go over our last method in `Router`.

 `process` is in charge of figuring out what to do with a request.
-When it receives a request, it loops through the routes for a match.
+When it receives a request, it loops through the routes and uses regex to match the request path with one of the routes saved in our `routes` class variable.
 If it finds one it runs the function saved under `route['process']` (the code that needs to be run to generate the response).
 If it doesn't find a match, it returns a `404` not found response.

 That was a lot.
 If you're confused, don't worry.
 Read through the rest of the release and then feel free to go back and play with the code to get a better understanding of how it works.